iOS SDK Setup

 Reteno.userNotificationService.willPresentNotificationHandler = { notification in

-// The closure will be called only if the application is in the foreground.
+// Called only when the app is in the foreground.

 let authOptions: UNNotificationPresentationOptions